litestar-org/litestar/docs/usage/14-testing.md

 ## Creating a Test Request

-Another helper is the `RequestFactory` class, which creates instances of `starlite.connection.Request`.
+Another helper is the [`RequestFactory`][starlite.testing.RequestFactory] class, which creates instances of [`starlite.connection.request.Request`][starlite.connection.request.Request].
 The use case for this helper is when you need to test logic that expects to receive a request object.

 For example, lets say we wanted to unit test a *guard* function in isolation, to which end we'll reuse the examples from the [guards](9-guards.md) documentation: